leon-bckl/lsp-framework/README.md

     <lsp::requests::TextDocument_Diagnostic>(std::move(params));
 ```

 The second version allows specifying callbacks for the success and error cases.
 The success callback has a `MessageType::Result` parameter and the error callbacks an `lsp::ResponseError` containing the error code and message from the response.
-Uncaught exceptions inside of the callbacks will abort the connection.

 ```cpp
 auto params = lsp::requests::TextDocument_Diagnostic::Params{...}